tensorflow/runtime/documents/tfrt_host_runtime_design.md

 where the MLIR kernels have names that match kernel names in the registry.
 This leads to an easily hackable system that is friendly to experimentation.

-All argument and result `AsyncValue`s are staged in a `KernelFrame`, which is a thin wrapper around a list of argument and result `AsyncValue` objects.
-The `KernelFrame` is prepared and passed to a kernel when the kernel gets invoked.
-The kernel can read all argument `AsyncValue`s and attributes from the `KernelFrame`, and also allocate and modify result `AsyncValue`s on the `KernelFrame`.
+All argument and result `AsyncValue`s are staged in a `AsyncKernelFrame`, which is a thin wrapper around a list of argument and result `AsyncValue` objects.
+The `AsyncKernelFrame` is prepared and passed to a kernel when the kernel gets invoked.
+The kernel can read all argument `AsyncValue`s and attributes from the `AsyncKernelFrame`, and also allocate and modify result `AsyncValue`s on the `AsyncKernelFrame`.

 To make it easy for kernels to work with `AsyncValue`s, we provide high level syntax sugar with templates such as `Argument<T>, Result<T>, Attribute<T>` and others.
-They are wrappers around `KernelFrame` to allow kernels to deal with C++ native data types directly with less boilerplate.
+They are wrappers around `AsyncKernelFrame` to allow kernels to deal with C++ native data types directly with less boilerplate.

 Here are some example kernel definitions. `Argument<T>` points to the payload of the argument `AsyncValue`.